Scalar Gravitational Waves in the Effective Theory of Gravity

 Energy densities as large as (\ref{QCDanom}) from strong interactions and the QCD trace anomaly also imply that the non-linear effects on the geometry of the anomaly stress-energy tensor, neglected in the present analysis around flat space, should be taken into account in a fully consistent treatment.
 These non-linear effects of the anomaly stress-energy may be comparable in importance to classical GR effects in the final stages of NS inspiral and coalescence with a second compact object, either itself another NS or a black hole/gravastar candidate \cite{PNAS}.
 The gravastar alternative to black holes may also be a source of scalar radiation through its interior scalar condensate being partly composed of and coupled to gluonic degrees of freedom in QCD.

-In the early universe when temperatures and energies greater than $10\,$MeV were reached, the QCD anomaly was fully unsuppressed.
-Thus these epochs up to the QCD phase transition, or at higher energies he electroweak phase transition are possible sources of a cosmological stochastic background of scalar gravitational radiation, albeit at much lower frequency scales, potentially detectable by the next generation of space-based gravitational wave detectors.
+In the early universe when temperatures and energies greater than $165\,$MeV were reached, the QCD anomaly was fully unsuppressed.
+Thus these epochs up to the QCD phase transition, or at even higher energies the electroweak phase transition are possible sources of a cosmological stochastic background of scalar gravitational radiation, albeit in lower frequency ranges, potentially detectable by the next generation of space-based gravitational wave detectors, such as LISA.